Hamburger SV: Relegation and missed promotions

-After the disastrous season in the 2017–18 Bundesliga under three different coaches, a final day win over Borussia Mönchengladbach was not enough to escape relegation after Wolfsburg won against Köln 4–1.
+After the low season in the 2017–18 Bundesliga under three different coaches, a final day win over Borussia Mönchengladbach was not enough to escape relegation after Wolfsburg won against Köln 4–1.
 They were relegated to the 2.
 Bundesliga for the first time in the Bundesliga's 55-year history, causing riots by Hamburg supporters.

 After the relegation Christian Titz was sacked in October 2018, and replaced by Hannes Wolf.
-Hamburg failed to gain a seat back to the Bundesliga and failed to reach the playoffs with a one-point difference between them and Union Berlin.
-The team managed to reach the semi-finals of the 2018–19 DFB-Pokal, before being defeated by RB Leipzig 1–3 at home.
+Hamburg did not gain promotion back to the Bundesliga, and failed to reach the playoffs, with a one-point difference between them and Union Berlin.
+The team reached the semi-finals of the 2018–19 DFB-Pokal, before being defeated by RB Leipzig 1–3 at home.

 For the 2019–20 2.
 Bundesliga, their second year in the 2.
 Bundesliga, Wolf was laid-off and was replaced by Dieter Hecking.
-Again they failed to return to 1.
-Bundesliga by a one-point difference, and they were eliminated in the second round of the 2019–20 DFB Pokal by Vfb Stuttgart 1–2 in extra time.
+They did not get a return to the Bundesliga by one-point, and they were eliminated in the second round of the 2019–20 DFB Pokal by Vfb Stuttgart 1–2 in extra time.

-By again missing the promotion, Hecking's contract was not extended.
+By again missing promotion, Hecking's contract was not extended.
 For the 2020–21 season, Daniel Thioune was brought in as the new head coach from league rivals VfL Osnabrück.
-In the summer transfer window, various players left the club at the end of their loan or contract, but most of them were not part of the regular staff.
-Most notably, the club signed Simon Terodde, Moritz Heyer, Toni Leistner and Sven Ulreich to bolster the team with experienced players.
-In addition, Tim Leibold became the new team captain as the successor to Aaron Hunt.
 The season began with a 1–4 first-round knockout loss in the DFB-Pokal to 3.
 Liga club Dynamo Dresden.
-Despite this disappointing loss, HSV then started the season well and won the first 5 games.
+Despite this loss, HSV then started the season and won the first 5 games.
 After a subsequent winless streak of 5 games, 3 of which were lost in a row, the team stabilised again from matchday 11 and went undefeated until the winter break.
-The first half of the season, which ended in January due to the late start of the season, ended with 36 points as HSV were first in the league table.
-In the second half of the season, HSV collapsed as in the two previous years.
+HSV ended the season as first in the league table.
 From matchday 20 and onwards, HSV were again winless for 5 games.
-After 2 wins, another winless series of 5 games followed from matchday 27 and onwards, during which, among other things, the club gave up a 3–0 lead against Hannover 96 which ended in a 3–3 draw.
-The club also lost to firm relegation candidates SV Sandhausen.
-Due to this development, Thioune was released at the beginning of May 2021 and replaced by the head of academy Horst Hrubesch for the final three games of the season.
+After 2 wins, another winless series of 5 games followed from matchday 27 and onwards, during which, the club drew against Hannover 96 3–3.
+The club also lost to relegation candidates SV Sandhausen.
+Due to this development, Thioune was released at the beginning of May 2021, and replaced by the head of academy Horst Hrubesch for the final three games of the season.
 At that point, HSV were in third place with 52 points, five points from a spot guaranteeing direct promotion.